Hazel Carby: Career

 In 1981, Carby was appointed as a lecturer in the English Department at Yale University (1981–82), after which she taught English at Wesleyan University (1982–89), and rejoined Yale University in 1989.
 She is now Yale's Charles C. and Dorathea S. Dilley Professor of African American Studies and American Studies.
 Her teaching focuses on race, gender and sexuality in Caribbean and diasporic culture and literature; in transnational and postcolonial literature and theory; in representations of the black female body; and in genres of science fiction.

 One of her contributions to African Diaspora studies came with her first book, Reconstructing Womanhood: The Emergence of the Afro-American Woman Novelist (1987).
 Reconstructing Womanhood offers studies on black female writers including Frances Ellen Watkins Harper, Pauline Elizabeth Hopkins, Anna Cooper, and Ida B. Wells, among others.
 Carby followed this book with Race Men: The Body and Soul of Race, Nation, and Manhood (1998), a six-essay collection of critiques on historical sites of black masculinity.
 Her first chapter, "Souls Of Black Men", is a critique of the gender bias in W. E. B. Du Bois' seminal work The Souls of Black Folk (1903).
 Carby argues that double consciousness is an erasure of Black female subjectivity.
 She does not question the importance of this text in black scholarship; she recognizes that because of the crucial status of Du Bois and Souls it is important that she undertakes this critique.
 After Race Men, she penned Cultures in Babylon: Black Britain and African America (1999).

-In 2019 she published, to wide critical acclaim, an autobiographical account of the British Empire: Imperial Intimacies : A Tale of Two Islands (2019).
+In 2019 she published, to wide critical acclaim, an autobiographical account of the British Empire, entitled Imperial Intimacies : A Tale of Two Islands (2019).
 Carby has lectured at colleges and universities worldwide including the University of Notre Dame, Stanford University, the University of Paris, and the University of Toronto.

 Carby serves on the advisory board of the academic journals Differences, New Formations and Signs.